ifm/ifm3d-examples/ovp8xx/python/README.md

 - the ODS occupancy grid information (`ifm3dpy.deserialize.ODSOccupancyGridV1`), which contains occupancy grid data and the transformation matrix,
 - the RGB information (`ifm3dpy.deserialize.RGBInfoV1`), which provides exposure times and calibration parameters for the O3R RGB cameras.

-For more information on the data structures of each buffer please refer to the [python API documentation](https://api.ifm3d.com/latest/_autosummary/ifm3dpy.deserialize.html).
+For more information on the data structures of each buffer please refer to the [python3 API documentation](https://api.ifm3d.com/latest/_autosummary/ifm3dpy.deserialize.html).

 The usage of the deserializer is the same for all the buffers mentioned above: create the object, and call the deserialize function.
 Follow the example code, `deserialize.py` for an example on deserializing the `RGBInfoV1` buffer.